 Expert Professional Treatment of Co-Occurring Disorders

 Dual diagnosis patients simultaneously suffer from a substance abuse issue and a mental disorder.
 Drug or alcohol abuse is usually the product of an underlying mental illness.
 Behavioral Health of the Palm Beaches offers industry-leading dual diagnosis treatment for co-occurring disorders in each of our facilities.
-The foundation of our clinical care philosophy is to treat the whole patient; not just the addiction from which they are currently suffering from.
+The foundation of our clinical care philosophy is to treat the whole patient: we address both the symptoms of addiction and the mental well-being of an individual.

 We offer expert treatment for all mood disorders, including: